kxue43/misc-technical-notes/fedora39_post_install.rst

 :menuselection:`Settings -->About --> System Details` should show something like "NVIDIA GeForce GTX 1050", which means proprietary driver is in use.
 Waking up from suspension also works, for both Wayland and X11.

+.. warning:: NVIDIA driver is a custom built kernel module even if it can be installed via RPM packages on Fedora or
+     APT packages on Debian.
+Custom built kernel modules only work with `a specific kernel version`_, so they have to be built again every time the kernel is upgraded.
+Maybe this rebuilt is done properly by the distro via its package manager after kernel upgrade, or maybe not.
+Since we have the fallback NVIDIA driver ``nouveau`` blacklisted on both Debian (automatically) and Fedora (manually), it might happen that display is not working after a kernel upgrade.
+In this case, we should try :kbd:`Ctr` + :kbd:`Alt` + :kbd:`F1` / :kbd:`F2` to enter a terminal session with the otherwise functioning OS and simply rebuilding the kernel via CLI.

 Install Software
 --------------------